Formerly the Thinking Catholic Strategic Center

 ANSWER: That's funny; the math shows that they are among the most severely over-populated places on Earth.

 It doesn't get much better on the theological side of the street.
 The well educated thinking Catholic may be operating under the same handicap, regarding what he's been taught about his own religion.
-The Thinking Catholic Strategic Center has documented a whole lot of error passed off as orthodox Catholic teaching.
+The Catholic American Thinker has documented a whole lot of error passed off as orthodox Catholic teaching.
 For instance, for quite official yet absolutely heterodox Catholic teaching done in an official Catholic teaching institution, check out these examples:

 As the above examples show, lots and lots of official Catholic teaching institutions crank out heterodox thinking Catholics rather than orthodox thinking Catholics.
 I submit that any Catholic who holds to heterodox Catholic teaching is not a thinking Catholic.